 How does foreclosure work?

-All types of foreclosure generally involve public notice to be given and require all parties to be notified regarding the proceedings.
-States laws on giving notice and scheduling a foreclosure sale vary.
+Foreclosure processes require that the borrower(s) be notified regarding the proceedings and generally involve giving public notice.
+State laws on giving notice and scheduling a foreclosure sale vary.
 Some states may also provide you with the right to mediation prior to foreclosure.
-Be sure to read your mail carefully and act promptly on notices you receive.
+Be sure to read your mail and any legal notices carefully and act promptly on notices you receive.

 You can use the CFPB's "Find a Counselor" tool to get a list of counseling agencies in your area that are approved by the Department of Housing and Urban Development (HUD).
 You can also call the HOPE™ Hotline, open 24 hours a day, seven days a week, at (888) 995-HOPE (4673).

 If you’re facing foreclosure or have been served with legal papers, you may also need to consult an attorney.

 Military members or veterans can call the Department of Veterans Affairs (VA) or visit the VA’s home loan website to get personalized assistance.
 Military members may also contact their local JAG office for more information.
 To find your JAG Legal Assistance Office, use the locator.